KSDunne/whisper_riding_school/README.md

 - As a frequent user, I want to broden my knowlegde of horse riding disaplines from around the world
 - As a frequent user, I want to sign up for a news letter
 - As a frequent user, I want to check to see if there is any new updates on the website

+## Design

+### Design Choices

+I was very loosely inspired by the colours, layout, services and features of the [Carrickmines Equestrian Center] (https://www.carrickminesequestrian.ie/) website.This arised from my research of other horse riding school websites.
+I wanted to find one with intuitive layout and navigation that fit my desired content and that was also responsive.

+The hero image for Whisper Riding School was chosen to convey the exact main service of the business.
+It is both eye-catching and informational.

+### Colours

+Since this business offers outdoor services such as horse riding lessons I chose earthy colours.
+Colours were adapted from palettes generated using [Venngage's Accessible color palette generator](https://venngage.com/tools/accessible-color-palette-generator).

+Primary Colours - White / Green

+Secondary Colours - Orange / Mustard / Blue